Molecular Dynamics Modeling

 The textbook for this course is:

-• Molecular Dynamics Simulation , by J. M. Haile, John Wiley, 1992.
+• Molecular Dynamics Simulation , by J. M. Haile, John Wiley, 1997.(ISBN-13: 978-0-471-18439-3), paperback or hardcopy

-A suplemental textbook (not required) is:
+A suplemental textbook is:

 Other relevant material will be taken from: